Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

   -	Pedigree: Pedigree of the animal (purebred or crossbreed)
   - Size: Size of the animal (small, medium or large)

-**Detailed Analysis - Initial Findings**
+**Simulated Animal Shelter Dataset**

-The detailed results of the initial analysis on ‘Animal Shelter Data Set’ are contained in the Final Project.ipynb file.
+The simulated ‘Animal Shelter Dataset’ are contained in the Final Project.ipynb file.

 *Repository Link: https://github.com/Fiona-600/Programming-for-Data-Analytics-2020-Project/blob/main/Final%20Project.ipynb*

+**Dataset Assumptions**

 A summary of the assumptions behind the dataset are detailed below: